muhammad-jowel/Camera-App/README.md

 # Camera App

 A simple and interactive Camera App that captures photos using the device's camera.
-Deployed on [Vercel](https://camera-app-cyan.vercel.app/).

 ## Features